 TA: Do you specialize in a particular type of travel?

-Beth: I've written travel in all kinds of mediums -- from newspapers in my early years, to magazines, websites, guidebooks, blogs.
+Beth: I've written travel in all kinds of mediums -- from newspapers in my early years, to magazines, websites, guidebooks, and blogs.
 Guidebooks take up an inordinate amount of time.
 I'm hoping to return to what I did at the beginning of my career -- more articles, which can sometimes be as creative as short stories.

 TA: What is the best vacation you've ever taken?